f3d-app/f3d/doc/user/SUPPORTED_FORMATS.md

 ### 3D Gaussian splatting

 Currently, 3 different formats are supported by F3D:

 - `.ply`: Original 3DGS format
 - `.splat`: Format specified by https://github.com/antimatter15/splat.
 Does not support spherical harmonics.
 - `.spz`: Niantic's format specified by https://github.com/nianticlabs/spz

-Note that no config files comes with the `.ply` format because this format isn't dedicated to 3DGS only so we cannot generalize.
+Note that no config files come with the `.ply` format because this format isn't dedicated to 3DGS only so we cannot generalize.
 If you are using `.ply` for 3DGS only, you can set up a config file similar to what is done for `.splat` or `.spz`.
 See configuration file [documentation](./CONFIGURATION_FILE.md)